Skip to main content Skip to navigation

 • Wellbeing in the community (also looking at Staff Wellbeing)

-Despite the fact that 18 months of the Learning Circle’s existence coincided with the COVID-19 pandemic and was therefore affected by the reduced ability of staff to engage with activities not critical to their role, a number of tasks were successfully completed by members of the Learning Circle.
+Despite the fact that 18 months of the Learning Circle’s existence coincided with the Covid-19 pandemic and was therefore affected by the reduced ability of staff to engage with activities not critical to their role, a number of tasks were successfully completed by members of the Learning Circle.

 Projects and initiatives:

-This work has translated strongly through our input into the Wellbeing Strategy, and is captured in the Strategic Aim 2 (Develop a suite of prevention activities to increase knowledge skills and confidence in relation to wellbeing and mental health) and in particular:
+All this work has translated strongly through our input into the Wellbeing Strategy, and is captured in the Strategic Aim 2 (Develop a suite of prevention activities to increase knowledge skills and confidence in relation to wellbeing and mental health) and in particular: Objective 2.5 Embed wellbeing in the curriculum, recognising the impact positive wellbeing has on students’ learning and attainment.

 1. Support the developing of wellbeing pedagogies/curricular approaches/activities within academic departments and other services that support and deliver learning experience, based on the review/mapping and utilising the open access online resource library.